Health Information Technology

 Health Information Technology Program Information Sessions

-Students interested in the Health Information Technology program, must view the online information/orientation video.
+Students interested in the Health Information Technology program, must view the online information.

-The fall 2019 program is full.
-The application for the fall 2020 program will be available after January 3, 2020.
+The application for the Fall 2022 program will be available after January 3, 2022.

 Health Information Technology Program Graduate Outcomes